cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 The design does not allow nesting indefinite-length strings as chunks into indefinite-length strings.
-If it was allowed, it would require decoder implementations to keep a stack, or at least a count, of nesting levels.
+If it were allowed, it would require decoder implementations to keep a stack, or at least a count, of nesting levels.
 It is unnecessary on the encoder side because the inner indefinite-length string would consist of chunks, and these could instead be put directly into the outer indefinite-length